Wedding photography at the Place Hotel, Manchester

 But that also opens up possibilities.
 The light that there is can be absolutely beautiful, if short lived.
 And then, when it goes dark, a whole new world opens up.
 Shooting indoors under artificial lights adds a weird mix to the colours.
 Things become vivid or just plain strange.
 I love it.
 No other time of year gives you the chance to create images that look like this.

-And if I’m being honest, there’s an ego aspect to it too.
-It takes skill and patience to get a good result when shooting in winter.
+And if I’m being honest, getting your marketing video production done takes skill and patience to get a good result when shooting in winter.
 Yes, the cameras that are around these days have made it much easier.
 It’s possible to work in absurdly dark and murky conditions and get a result, but to get a good result requires more than the ability to press a button.
 It requires craft.

 Here are just a few photos from my last wedding of 2014 then, to illustrate what I mean.